Uploading Image using AJAX

 Route::post('user/profile','UserController@postUpdate')->name('updateProfile');

-After writing routes, make profile.blade.php inside resource folder.
+After writing routes, make profile.blade.php inside the resource folder.

 @extends('app')